 Every divorce case is different, but one thing remains the same – the more prepared you are for the process, the easier it will be.
 Filing for divorce is never easy.
 It’s an emotionally charged and complex legal process that requires adequate thought and planning.
 Retain a lawyer to be your advocate during this difficult time to fully understand what’s in store for you.
-Before you dive into the process with a local Fort Collins, CO divorce and family law attorney, however, here are three factors to consider.
+Before you dive into the process with a local Fort Collins, CO divorce attorney, however, here are three factors to consider.

 The financial aspects of a divorce are some of the most difficult elements to work out with your soon-to-be ex-spouse.
 Determine where you stand financially and learn how the Colorado family courts will divide your assets to prepare for the days ahead.
 First, get a clear picture of where you stand by understanding what you own and what you owe.
 Your marital assets include a shared home, any bank or financial accounts, owned vehicles, pension plans, and belongings.
 What you owe might be debts such as a mortgage, student loans, or credit card payments.
 Find out what you owe by looking at your credit report.
 Gather proof of your income and your spouse’s income, such as recent pay stubs.

 Colorado, like the majority of US states, divides marital property equitably.
 This means a division that is fair but not necessarily equal.
 Equitable distribution laws matter if you and your spouse cannot negotiate a property settlement on your own.
 If you and your spouse can agree on division of property, the courts will rule on your agreement if it’s acceptable.
 Otherwise, the court will divide marital property based on equitable distribution.
 “Marital property” is assets and property acquired during the marriage, not those brought into the marriage.
 The courts will divide property in a way it considers fair.
 This may or may not be a 50/50 distribution.